dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ![Stages of KYC in Jamaica](/.attachments/jamaica.stock.exchange.landscape-kyc.png)

+API solutions provided by [Credit Info](https://creditinfo.com/) can be used to retrieve and validate identity documents from customer on the internet through the browser.

 ### Market Makers

 The specific market makers in Jamaica's stock market might have changed or evolved.
 In Jamaica's stock market context, market makers are entities that provide liquidity and facilitate trading by offering to buy and sell specific securities at quoted bid and ask prices.
 They play a crucial role in ensuring there is a continuous market for securities.